RocketDerp/April14_2025/July13_2025/Epstein_social-media_July14.md

 ## Super Lie, Disco Ball

-A spinning disco ball in a nightclub, reflecting indivdiaul ego desires of each person back to them, all seeing thier own reflection.
+A spinning disco ball in a nightclub, reflecting individual ego desires of each person back to them, all seeing their own reflection.
 That is what the Epstein information has become July 27, 2025.

 Texan Rick Roderick, 1993: ["we will be in a setting in which you won’t want the true, you will want the truer than true.
 You won’t even… The false won’t even be a good enough lie for you, you’ll want the lie better than a lie.
 I mean, the truer than true explanation."](https://rickroderick.org/308-baudrillard-fatal-strategies-1993/)

 It is wildcard memes, blank check meaning.
 It is Infinite Jest itself, in motion.
-It is electronic media systems, media notification opera, gone wild. ***Sex sells, private jet bling life, private islands / offsure wealth bling life.***
+It is electronic media systems, media notification opera, gone wild. ***Sex sells, private jet bling life, private islands / offshore wealth bling life.***